 - Add a description.

 - Open the Handler List tab, and enter

 - Save and return to the main menu.

-In the dialog, enter a name for your new connection.
+In the dialog, enter a name and description for your

 The connection name cannot be changed later.